RobertoTjesse/Lowest-Astronomical-Tide/README.md

 	![Alt text](/screenshot1.png?raw=true "Optional Title")

+5. After succesfully running all the queries, keep going.

 4. Open QGIS, on the browser, look for the ~~pink~~ blue elephant and right click on it, >Add new PostGIS connection

 	![Alt text](/screenshot2.png?raw=true "Optional Title")

-	Add your usrname and password
+	Add your username and password

 5. Go to the DBase manager inside QGIS